bruceblake/BetterRepo2File/README.md

-# BetterRepo2File (Vibe Coder)
+# BetterRepo2File v2.0 "RobustRepo" (Vibe Coder)

-An advanced web-based workflow for AI-assisted software development using Gemini for planning and Claude for implementation.
-This tool consolidates repository contents into optimized contexts for Large Language Models (LLMs), providing a structured workflow from idea to implementation.
+An advanced, scalable web-based workflow for AI-assisted software development using Gemini for planning and Claude for implementation.
+Version 2.0 introduces distributed processing with Celery, Redis-backed sessions, and MinIO object storage for enhanced scalability and robustness.

 ## 🚀 Quick Start